urieltan/tp/docs/UserGuide.md

 ##### 2.2.7 Sorting contacts and tasks: `sort`

 Sorts the currently displayed tasks or contacts according to date or name, respectively.
-Sorting may also be cleared, such that the natural order of lists are restored.
+Sorting may also be cleared, such that the natural order of both lists are restored.
 If the currently displayed list is empty, a sorted, unfiltered list will be displayed instead.

 Format: `sort OPTION`